Home

 So, even with an EOR company, hiring people overseas is no picnic.
 Here are some suggestions for how some of the issues above can be mitigated:

-• Be mindful of data protection: Data protection laws, especially GDPR, should be one of your concerns if you’re planning on hiring people in new markets.
-If you’re trusting a software company with your employees’ personal data, you should know which laws are being obeyed when it comes to said data’s safe-keeping.
+• Be Mindful of Data Protection: Data protection laws, especially GDPR, should be one of your concerns if you’re planning on hiring people in new markets.
+If you’re trusting a software company with your employees’ personal data, you should know which laws are being obeyed when it comes to said data’s safekeeping.
 You should also know what kind of practices are put into keeping it safe, beyond the legal requirements.

 Here are some of the key things to investigate when you’re looking for an EOR company:

-• How much do they know about the country (or countries) you’re expanding in?
-Ideally, they should be true experts in tax laws, work permits, payroll processing, health insurance, background checks, employee onboarding, and everything about the employment relationship within the foreign country.
-One easy place to check this is the company website - do they post any thought leadership or content that demonstrates their expertise in the space?
+How much do they know about the country (or countries) you’re expanding in?
+Ideally, they should be true experts in tax laws, work permits, payroll processing, benefits insurance, background checks, employee onboarding, and everything about the employment relationship within the foreign country.

-• Do they have a permanent local entity in the country you’re looking into?
+Do they have a permanent local entity in the country you’re looking into?
 Some EOR companies rely on local partnerships instead of having an entity of their own.
-This is common if the company is new in the jurisdiction, or haven’t seen much interest in that geography from their current clients.
-Ask if they have some type of legally-incorporated entity within the country.
-The answer will reveal how much of a priority your target country is for them (and therefore your likely quality of service).
+This is common if the company is new in the jurisdiction or hasn’t seen much interest in that geography from their current clients.

-• What cost structure does the EOR employ?
+What cost structure does the EOR employ?
 Typical cost structures include per-contractor/per-employee or flat rates, while some vendors will offer custom pricing models.
-The best pricing structure for your business depends on the number of people you intend to employ through the EOR, and the type of work that they will be doing (extra costs may be incurred if things like professional licenses are required).
+The best pricing structure for your business depends on the number of people you intend to employ through the EOR and the type of work that they will be doing (extra costs may be incurred if things like professional licenses are required).

-• Are potential exit avenues clear?
+Are potential exit avenues clear?
 Before you commit to an EOR company, you should assess potential exit strategies should the relationship not work out for any reason.
 Enquire about things like fees for early termination from fixed terms and exclusionary clauses.

 EOR Services FAQs